trivnguyen/JeansGNN/README.rst

 - Tensorboard 2.7.0 or later
 - Bilby 2.1.0 or later

-To install the dependencies separately, you can use pip:
+To install the dependencies separately, you can use `pip`:

 .. code-block:: bash

     pip install -r requirements.txt

 It is recommended to use a virtual environment to manage the dependencies and avoid version conflicts.
 You can create a virtual environment and activate it using the following commands:

 .. code-block:: bash

     python -m venv env
     source env/bin/activate (Linux/MacOS)
     env\Scripts\activate.bat (Windows)